ChimeHQ/Neon/README.md

 Neon is built around the idea that there can be multiple sources of information about the semantic meaning of the text, all with varying latencies and quality.

-- [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) has [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which is high quality, but also high latency.
+- [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) has [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which is high quality, high latency, and typically used in combination with other sources.
 - [tree-sitter](https://tree-sitter.github.io/tree-sitter/) is very good quality, and can potentially be low-latency
 - Regex-based systems can have ok quality and low-latency
 - Simpler pattern-matching systems generally have poor quality, but have very low latency

 Neon includes built-in support for tree-sitter via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
 Tree-sitter also uses separate compiled parsers for each language.
-Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
-It also includes the needed query definitions for those languages.
-This system is compatible with parsers that aren't bundled, but it's definitely more work to use them.
+There are a variety of ways to use tree-sitter parsers with SwiftTreeSitter.
+Check out that project for details.

 ## Integration